 Is this an accurate statement: your children are dressed in cute outfits every day but you’re constantly in the same things?
 Perhaps you’ve not bought anything new for yourself in a long time?
 If your clothes are past their best and you don’t know what your style is any more this can lead to self confidence issues.
+It’s time to find your style again after becoming a mum.
 Have a browse through the shops or online and purchase a few outfits to refresh your wardrobe.
 You might need to replace all of your basics like leggings, pyjamas, underwear and socks.
 Use this as an opportunity to go through everything you currently own and throw away anything that’s past its best.
 Donate what doesn’t fit or that you wont wear and buy things that you love and flatter your shape however it is that you look today.
 You’ll feel so much better for it!

 Some new bubble bath, luxurious moisturiser, a face mask, a hair conditioning treatment and even some new razors can all make a big difference to your routine.
 You might not have all the time in the world to spend relaxing in the bath as a busy mum, but every now and again it’s nice to treat yourself.
 Even a couple of extra products to add to your skincare regime or some new makeup can make you feel much more confident and happy with your appearance.
 So buy that new lipstick or eyeshadow, throw away anything in your makeup bag or bathroom which is no longer any good and restock with some nice new pieces!